Sukhrangpha: Reign

 At the onset of his reign, Sukhrangpha faced a serious threat from his youngest brother Chao Pulai (or Tai Sulai).
 Chao Pulai hatched a conspiracy to overthrow the regime of Sukhrangpha.
 The plot was detected, and Chao Pulai, being the son of Kamata princess Bhajani (some account says Rajani) fled to Kamata kingdom.
 The king of Kamata being the uncle of Chao Pulai came to his aid.
 Chao Pulai gathered his supporters and along with troops sent by his uncle, the king of Kamata, marched against Sukhranphaa.
 Sukhrangpha was alarmed with these developments.
 He already received intelligence that his regime was unpopular among certain sections of people and also he was not sure regarding the loyalty of his troops.
 Sukhrangpha, therefore, avoided confrontation and reconciled with Chao Pulai.
 He appointed Chao Pula as the Charing Raja, a newly created post to administer Charing, the track around Joypur on the right bank of the Burhidihing river.
 During Ahom period in Assam, the heirs apparent to the throne were appointed as Charing Raja.
 The objective of this appointment was to let the prince gain some experience of administration, before finally ascending the throne.

-According to some historical accounts, the conspiracy of Chao Pulai was instigated by Chaopang Banduk Borgohain, while others say that it was him, who had poisoned the king’s mind against Chao Pulai.
+According to some historical accounts, the conspiracy of Chao Pulai was instigated by Chaopang Banduk Borgohain, while others say that it was him, who had poisoned the king's mind against Chao Pulai.
 But all agree that Chaopang Banduk Borgohain was the one to suffer, as he was dismissed from his office.
-His ultimate fate differ in different account, as some stated that Sukhrangpha had him executed for his crime while another account stated that Chaopang Banduk Borgohain escaped being put to death under the king’s orders by concealing himself until the affair had blown over and later he was subsequently forgiven and taken back into favour.
+His ultimate fate differ in different account, as some stated that Sukhrangpha had him executed for his crime while another account stated that Chaopang Banduk Borgohain escaped being put to death under the king's orders by concealing himself until the affair had blown over and later he was subsequently forgiven and taken back into favour.

-The remaining period of Sukhrangpha’s reign was peaceful and without any major events.
+The remaining period of Sukhrangpha's reign was peaceful and without any major events.
 Eminent Assamese historian Gunaviram Barua stated in his documents that Sukhranphaa expanded his kingdom towards the bank of Brahmaputra river by defeating the neighbouring tribal chieftains, who were unable to face his prowess.

 Death

 Sukhrangpha died in 1364 CE after a reign of thirty-two years.
 Accounts differ regarding the events followed by his death.
-While earlier accounts claimed that after the death of Sukhrangpha, his brother Sutuphaa ascended the throne, later historians Padmeshwar Gogoi and S. L. Baruah claimed that Sukhrangpha’s death was followed by a period of interregnum from 1364 CE to 1369 CE, before the nobles finally installed Sukhrangpha’s brother Sutuphaa on the throne.
-Dr. Romesh Buragohain wrote about the reason for the first interregnum as Sukhrangpha died with leaving a male heir to succeed him, the nobles took advantage of it and instead of inviting Sutuphaa to the throne, they went for an interregnum.
+While earlier accounts claimed that after the death of Sukhrangpha, his brother Sutuphaa ascended the throne, later historians Padmeshwar Gogoi and S. L. Baruah claimed that Sukhrangpha's death was followed by a period of interregnum from 1364 CE to 1369 CE, before the nobles finally installed Sukhrangpha's brother Sutuphaa on the throne.
+Dr. Romesh Buragohain wrote about the reason for the first interregnum as Sukhrangpha died without leaving a male heir to succeed him, the nobles took advantage of it and instead of inviting Sutuphaa to the throne, they went for an interregnum.